0xAquaWolf/AquaFiles/README.md

 - [x] add links for apps i use
 - [x] neovim setup
-- [ ] add a quick start guide
-- [ ] add a video showing how to bootstrap the install and using the config
 - [ ] fish setup
 - [ ] git setup
 - [ ] Zellij setup
 - [ ] yabai setup
 - [ ] skhd setup
 - [ ] karabiners setup
+- [ ] add a quick start guide (use this for video)
+- [ ] add a video showing how to bootstrap the install and using the config